Derraphics/Github-Access/Github-Access/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.
+## BDD :

+* A user can search for github users by simply typing their usernames
+* A user is able to explore profiles of different github users

+## Author :

+* Derrick Muriithi W

+##  Contact nformation :

+* derrickmuriithi988@gmail.com

+##  Licence Information

+* This software application is under MIT licence
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.